zigster64/datastor.zig/README.md

     const Self = @This();

-    // events struct must also supply a free() function for the datastor to manage cleaning up memory allocations pub fn free(self: Self, allocator: std.mem.Allocator) void {
+    // events struct must also supply a free() function for the datastor to manage cleaning up memory allocations
+    // since the event contains a string "description" that is allocated on demand. pub fn free(self: Self, allocator: std.mem.Allocator) void {
         allocator.free(self.description);
     }